-Riot Games’ newest flagship title VALORANT is the latest esports darling.
+Riot Games’ first-person shooter VALORANT is the latest esports darling.
 The game’s innovative blend of tactical shooting and unique characters draws similarities to CS:GO, Overwatch, and League of Legends.

 Fans from each game have welcomed VALORANT with open arms.
 The game’s viewership on Twitch.tv has peaked at over 1.7 million, and weekly player logins still number in the millions.
-That massive fanbase has now turned its attention towards the rising VALORANT esports scene.
+That massive fanbase has now turned its attention towards the rising VALORANT esports scene as well as Valorant betting.

 Riot Games have taken the initiative when it comes to esports.
-They’ve announced the Valorant Champions Tour, which will kick off VALORANT’s competitive ecosystem with a series of sponsored tournaments.
+They’ve set up the Valorant Champions Tour, which has successfully kicked off VALORANT’s competitive ecosystem with a series of sponsored tournaments.
 Soon, there’ll be more opportunities than ever for VALORANT betting.

 Before you consider betting on Valorant, It’s good to know the essential game mechanics and play modes.
 We will explain how competitive Valorant looks like as well as what game and character mechanics are available in-game.

 Each match has 25 rounds played on a single map, with the first to win 13 rounds taking the match.